You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 Before you choose anything, check your phone’s lock status.
 That’s the first step most people miss.

 To use an eSIM, your phone needs to be unlocked and eSIM-supported.
 Not all older models work with eSIM.
 And if your phone is locked to a local network, the eSIM won’t activate.
+Device compatibility is crucial—make sure your device supports eSIM technology before considering this option.

 On the other hand, Pocket WiFi doesn’t care what phone you’re using.
 Whether it’s locked, old, or not eSIM-ready — it’ll still work.
 As long as your device can connect to WiFi, you’re good to go.